All articles

 Waste management

-• Small enclosed garbage can, easy to empty in equipped areas
+• A small bin with a lid, easy to empty in equipped service areas

 • Compostable or biodegradable bags

-• No-rinse cleaning products, useful for independent use
+• No-rinse cleaning products, useful when you're off-grid

-Having a well-equipped vehicle is great.
-But parking it in an area that meets your needs is even better.
-That's where Camping Car Park sites make all the difference:
+Having a well-equipped vehicle is great, but parking it in an area that meets your needs is even better.
+That's where CAMPING-CAR PARK areas make the difference:

 • Flat, clean and secure parking, perfect for heavy vehicles

-• Close to shops, walks and nature: we don't sacrifice our surroundings
+• Close to shops, walks and natural spots: we don't sacrifice the surroundings

-A good stage is one that gives you peace of mind.
-You arrive, you plug in, you sit back.
-Nothing to think about.
-Everything to live.
+A good stopover is one that puts your mind at ease.
+You arrive, you plug in, you settle down.
+Nothing to think about, just enjoy.

-Above all, it's about giving yourself the means to live the trip to the full, stress-free.
-Now it's up to you to check off the list, reorganize your storage, try out the tips, and above all... enjoy.
+And above all, it's about giving yourself the means to fully enjoy the trip, without stress.
+Now it's up to you to check the list, reorganise your storage, test the tips, and above all... enjoy!

-And if you want to park your motorhome in complete peace of mind, there's one thing you need to remember: Camping Car Park service areas offer you the assurance of finding a place that's designed just for you, wherever you are.
+And to park your motorhome with complete peace of mind, remember one thing: CAMPING-CAR PARK areas are your guarantee of finding a place designed for you, wherever you are.

 Jean-Alexis Lemieux